kensnyder/react-thermals/README.md

 1. `bypassRender` - If true, do not notify components of the change.
 2. `bypassMiddleware` - If true, skip any registered middleware.
 3. `bypassEvent` - If true, an AfterUpdate event will not be emitted.
+4. `bypassAll` - If true, bypass all three of the effects above.

 ```js
 this.setState(newState, {